Hizb ut-Tahrir America: Ideology

 The organization officially states: “Hizb ut-Tahrir is a political party whose ideology is Islam, so politics is its work and Islam is its ideology.”
 This belief is so strong that HT’s global site says, “Muslims in the United States are being dared, duped, and ultimately deceived into adopting voting in the kufr U.S. secular democracy/capitalism by the enemies of Islam…This is a satanic plan where elections are attempts to integrate Muslims.”

-In addition to HTA’s anti-Western sentiments, the group is also ardently anti-Semitic and anti-Israel.
+In addition to HTA’s anti-Western sentiments, the group is also ardently antisemitic and anti-Israel.
 One HT leaflet read " one reading: “Jews are a people of slander.
 They are treacherous people who violate oaths and covenants.
 They lie and change words from the right places.
 They take the rights of the people unjustly, and kill the Prophets and the innocent.”

 According to John Pike of GlobalSecurity.org their final goal is to establish a global caliphate under Shariah law and impose the Islamic way of life worldwide.